 During the early half of my teendom, my number one crush was Brad Renfro.
 Once I hit 15, it was all Jamie Oliver, all the time.
+And that was before I even discovered this dairy-free gluten-free fish pie!

 That was around the age I started spending my weekends watching Food Network for roughly 6 hours at a time.
 I loved that his show and cookbooks were called the Naked Chef (how scandalous!) and that he had a goofy little lisp.